top of page

 📍 Location: Tern Valley Business Park, Market Drayton

-The academy focuses on building fitness, coordination, discipline, and confidence through structured BJJ programs for all ages.
+The academy emphasizes fitness, coordination, discipline, and confidence through structured programs.

 ✅ Pros

-• Dedicated BJJ environment, offering both gi and no-gi options
+• Provides both gi and no-gi options in a dedicated BJJ environment.

-• Emphasis on fundamentals, fitness, and personal development
+• Strong emphasis on fundamentals and personal development.

 ❌ Cons

-• Limited online presence, which can make class times, instructor credentials, and reviews harder to verify
+• Limited online presence, making class details harder to verify.

-• May not have the competitive depth some advanced students look for if aiming for high-level competition
+• May lack competitive depth for advanced students pursuing high-level competition.

 alento shrewsbury logo